ST10375530/PROG7314-CODE/README.md

 - Full vet locator using Google Maps SDK
 - Final design assets and advanced UI polish

+### Biometrics
+- Added biometrics to the settings page to prevent unauthorized users from changing the user's settings

+### Offline capabilities
+- utilizies the firestore caching system to allow users to log into accounts they haved logged into well online.
+- users can add pets and recieve notifications/reminders well in offline mode.
+- They also can access any health records they have fetched previously and add new ones where required.

+### Notification system
+- a notification system that reminds the user when they are supposed to feed/give food/medicine to their pet
+- It also will be able to tell the user when appointments are due in the future
 ---

 ## Design Considerations